photos of reykjavik

 Morning coffee

-Luckily, the city has a thriving indie coffee scene, and that is not simply due to the fact that there are no Starbucks in the country (shocking, I know!).
-Take a few moments to unwind, smell the delicious coffee and mingle with locals at my favourite coffee shops in Reykjavik.
+Luckily, the city has a thriving indie coffee scene!
+And it’s not just because there are no Starbucks in the country (shocking, I know!).
+Take a few moments to unwind, smell the delicious coffee, and mingle with locals at my favorite coffee shops in Reykjavik.

 • Reykjavik Roasters